HydrosPlays/ultrarumbleguide/pages/new-player/customization.md

 - Briefing Room: The default background that changes with every season.
 - U.A.
 High School (Ruins): A background based on the Coffin in the Sky, available to use from the very beginning.
 - League of Villains' Bar: A background you can unlock by logging into the game 10 days.
 Claim it from your "Special" missions.
+- Heights Alliance: You can unlock this background by battling 3 times in Season 15.
+Claim it from your "Seasonal" missions.
 <p align="center">
     <img src="https://raw.githubusercontent.com/HydrosPlays/ultrarumbleguide/refs/heads/main/images/rm123.png" width="1000"/>
 </p>